How to use essential oils

 Another option is an “essential oil blend,” which has already been diluted for easy application.
 Blends often mix several different essential oils diluted into a carrier oil in one bottle.
 You can apply it directly to your skin onto the desired area(s).

-And many people also find essential oil blends more convenient because they allow quick access to multiple types of benefits at once.
+And many people also find pre-diluted essential oil blends more convenient because they allow quick access to multiple types of benefits at once.
 However, blends can also be more expensive.

 Essential Oil – Carrier Oil Dilution Ratio Chart